 - Any prudence in the GAAP reserves is removed to arrive at a 'best estimate'.
-At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money.
-While the GAAP reserves take credit for the time value of money on the asbestos reserves, under EBS discounting is applied to all cash flows for all classes of business. - An explicit additional allowance is made for events not in data ("ENIDs"): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future. - An allowance is made for the expenses, both external and internal, of settling the claims.
-A claims handling expense ("CHE") allowance is already included in the GAAP reserves, however the methodology for calculating this allowance differs under EBS, and so this difference is adjusted for at this stage. - An allowance is made for reinsurance bad debt.
-The managers use the credit ratings of the club's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims. - Risk margin.
-A risk margin is included to allow for the cost of funding the solvency capital required to support the reserves until they fully run off.
+At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money: while the GAAP reserves take credit for the time value of money on the asbestos reserves, under EBS discounting is applied to all cash flows for all classes of business. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future. - An allowance is made for the expenses, both external and internal, of settling the claims.
+A claims handling expense (CHE) allowance is already included in the GAAP reserves, however, the methodology for calculating this allowance differs under EBS, and so this difference is adjusted for at this stage.
+An allowance is made for reinsurance bad debt.
+The managers use the credit ratings of the club's reinsurers and default rates published by Standard & Poor's to estimate the cost of reinsurer defaults over the future lifetime of the claims. - Reclassification of insurance receivables.
+Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due nine months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet.